 Checotah in McIntosh County, Oklahoma — The American South (West South Central)

 Location.
-35° 28.212′ N, 95° 31.37′ W. Marker is in Checotah, Oklahoma, in McIntosh County.
-Marker is at the intersection of Broadway (Business U.S. 69) and Gentry Avenue (U.S. 266), on the right when traveling north on Broadway.
+35° 28.244′ N, 95° 31.504′ W. Marker is in Checotah, Oklahoma, in McIntosh County.
+Marker is at the intersection of Gentry Avenue (U.S. 266) and 2nd Street, on the right when traveling west on Gentry Avenue.
 Touch for map.
-Marker is in this post office area: Checotah OK 74426, United States of America.
+Marker is at or near this postal address: 419 West Gentry Avenue, Checotah OK 74426, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 23, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 374 times since then and 17 times this year.
-Photos: 1, 2, 3. submitted on April 23, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
+It was originally submitted on April 23, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 334 times since then.
+Photos: 1, 2. submitted on April 23, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.